taicheukkin/london-bike-sharing-shares/README.md

 ![image](https://github.com/user-attachments/assets/cd7f9277-3617-4138-a0d0-8e6b745c43d7)

-By adjusting optimal temperature to "yes", the correlation coefficient is increased from 0.73 to 0.99.
-The positive association between monthly_moving_average of london_bike_sharing_shares and actual_temperature is stronger
+By adjusting optimal temperature to "yes",

+-the positive association between monthly_moving_average of london_bike_sharing_shares and actual_temperature is stronger

-if adjusting optimal temperature slicers to "yes",In Pie chart,The largest contribution of bike sharing shares has shifted from actual temperature ctual temperature (bins)(16.00-19.59) in to (12.40-15.99 and 16.00-19.59)
+-In Pie chart,The largest contribution of bike sharing shares has shifted from 16.00-19.59 to 12.40-15.99 an 16.00-19.59 in terms of  actual temperature ctual temperature (bins).

-By adjusting season slicers,it is found that the majority of percieved temperature difference is in summer
+By adjusting season slicers,

+- the majority of percieved temperature difference is in summer

 Implication